ymunemasa/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-1.md

 The combination of HDF and HDP create the idea of Connected Data Architecture.
 For prototyping purposes, you will be running a single node HDF sandbox container and a single node HDP sandbox container inside a docker containerized network.
 The way that sensor data gets into the Connected Data Architecture is through MiNiFi's connection to HDF NiFi via Site-To-Site.
 Site-To-Site is a protocol that allows external agents to connect to NiFi.
 NiFi preprocesses the sensor data and adds geographic enrichment.
 NiFi located on the HDF Sandbox Container then makes a connection to HBase via NiFi's HBase Client Service Controller.
 This Controller Service enables NiFi to connect to a remote HBase located on the HDP Sandbox Container.
 The way that NiFi is able to find the location of HBase is through communicating with the Zookeeper client.
 With successful communication from Zookeeper, NiFi is able to locate the location of HBase and store data in an HBaes table.
 Once the data is stored in HBase, Phoenix is used to map to the HBase table.
 Visualization is performed using Zeppelin's Phoenix interpreter.

 > Note: "Single node" just means that you have one computer or docker container that has an HDF stack or HDP stack installed on it.
 On the other hand, a multinode could be HDF stack installed across multiple computers or docker containers.

+## 6\.
+HDF (Data-In-Motion) vs HDP (Data-At-Rest)

+**HDF (Data-In-Motion)**

+Data-In-Motion is the idea where data is being ingested from all sorts of different devices into a flow or stream.
+While the data is moving throughout this flow, components or as NiFi calls them "processors" are performing actions on the data to modify, transform, aggregate and route it.
+Data-In-Motion covers a lot of the preprocessing stage in building a Big Data Application.
+For instance, data preprocessing is where Data Engineers work with the raw data to format it into a better schema, so Data Scientists can focus on analyzing and visualizing the data.

+**HDP (Data-At-Rest)**

+Data-At-Rest is the idea where data is not moving and is stored in a database or robust datastore across a distributed data storage such as Hadoop Distributed File System (HDFS).
+Instead of sending the data to the queries, the queries are being sent to the data to find meaningful insights.
+At this stage data, data processing and analysis occurs in building a Big Data Application.

 ## Summary